Unlike Amazon’s Outpost and Azure Stack, Google has no public cloud on-premises presence. Iguazio says it can provide one for Google customers.

 Iguazio is working with Trax, a retail edge app vendor, and integrating Google Cloud Platform to provide an Amazon Outpost-like service.
 It says the Iguazio/Trax/GCP combo delivers public cloud benefits that enable retailers to optimise in-store operations across the estate.

-Yaron Haviv, Iguazio founder and CTO, said: “Retailers who left AWS due to Whole Food acquisition are a target market for Google and this solution enables them to build intelligent stores and compete with Amazon Go.”
+Yaron Haviv, Iguazio founder and CTO, said: “Retailers who left AWS due to the Whole Food acquisition are a target market for Google and this solution enables them to build intelligent stores and compete with Amazon Go.”

 Trax ranks in the top 25 Fastest Growing Companies on Deloitte’s Technology Fast 500 list.
 The company “monitors, predicts and optimizes store-and-field performance in real-time to improve on-shelf availability, optimize click-and-collect processes and modernize the shopping experience”.